oscarbranson/latools/docs/_sources/users/beginners/1-getting-started.rst.txt

 For simplicity, the rest of this guide will assume you're using Jupyter notebook, although it should translate directly to other Python interpreters.

-For a full walkthrough of getting ``latools`` set up on your system, head on over to the :ref:`install` guide.
+For a full walk through of getting ``latools`` set up on your system, head on over to the :ref:`install` guide.

 Preparation
 ===========